How Do You Remove Dip Nail Polish

 • Be patient and wait for the dip powder to dissolve completely before removing it.

-The clip & scrape method is another way to remove dip nail polish.
-Here are the step-by-step instructions:
+The clip & scrape method is an alternative way to remove dip nail polish.
+Here’s how it’s done:

 1. Start by filing down the topcoat of the dip powder using a nail file.
 Be careful not to file down your natural nail.